 • Avoid, or reduce to a minimum, caffeine intake (coffee, tea, chocolate, soft drinks).

-• Avoid dairy for trial period to assess impact on pain.
+• Avoid dairy for a trial period to assess the impact on pain.

 • Avoid excess sodium/salt intake (this increases fluid retention in tissue).